SkylineCommunications/dataminer-docs/connector-help/connector_help/TeamCast_Vyper_DVBSS2_SNMP.md

 # TeamCast Vyper DVBS/S2 SNMP

-This driver retrieves information from a **DVB-S/DSNG/S2** modulator via **SNMP** and makes it possible to configure certain parameters.
+This connector retrieves information from a **DVB-S/DSNG/S2** modulator via **SNMP** and makes it possible to configure certain parameters.

 ## About

-With the **TeamCast Vyper DVBS/S2 SNMP** driver, you can retrieve status information from a **TeamCast Vyper DVBS/S2** modulator and set configuration parameters.
+With the **TeamCast Vyper DVBS/S2 SNMP** connector, you can retrieve status information from a **TeamCast Vyper DVBS/S2** modulator and set configuration parameters.

 ### Version info